graphile/graphile.github.io/src/pages/docs/look-ahead.md

 ---
 layout: page
-path: /docs/look-ahead/
+path: /graphile-build/look-ahead/
 title: Look Ahead
 ---

 ## Advanced: Look Ahead

 Traditionally in GraphQL APIs DataLoader is used to batch requests to minimize the impact of N+1 queries.
-DataLoader can be use with GraphQL-Build in the same way as it is with GraphQL.
-However, sometimes DataLoader isn't the best approach for your system, so GraphQL-Build provides a powerful Look-Ahead functionality you can use to optimize your GraphQL queries.
+DataLoader can be use with Graphile-Build in the same way as it is with GraphQL.
+However, sometimes DataLoader isn't the best approach for your system, so Graphile-Build provides a powerful Look-Ahead functionality you can use to optimize your GraphQL queries.
 This is particularly well suited to environments that allow you to specify complex structures to be returned (such as databases or other GraphQL APIs), but is